vfarcic/devops24/manuscript/01-sts.md

 We entered into `mongo` Shell and initiated a ReplicaSet (`rs.initiate`).
 The members of the ReplicaSet are the addresses of the three Pods combined with the default MongoDB port `27017`.

-The output is `{ "ok" : 1 }`, thus confirming that we configured the ReplicaSet correctly.
+The output is `{ "ok" : 1 }`, thus confirming that we (probably) configured the ReplicaSet correctly.

 Remember that our goal is not to go deep into MongoDB configuration, but only to explore some of the benefits behind StatefulSets.